swaranga/dloom/README.md

       # Version-specific configurations
       "tmux.new.conf":
-        targetName: "tmux.conf"  # Creates the link with a different name
+        target_name: "tmux.conf"  # Creates the link with a different name
         conditions:
           executable_version:
             "tmux": ">=3.0"  # Only link for tmux 3.0+